United States soccer league system: Semi-professional and amateur leagues

 The USSF does not officially recognize distinctions beyond the three professional divisions above.
-Currently, three other national leagues are sanctioned by the US Soccer Federation and one of those is part of USASA which is a national association member of the USSF and the only member of the Adult Council.
-Among the leagues sanctioned by USSF, United Premier Soccer League (UPSL) is a National Affiliate member and National Premier Soccer League (NPSL) is under USASA.
-Both are recognized in practical terms as playing at a higher level as both are considered national leagues.
-USL League Two (USL 2) is a national league sanctioned by USL.
-Both USL2 and NPSL count their league as a qualifying competition for automatic berths to the US Open Cup first round.
+Currently, three other national leagues are sanctioned by the US Soccer Federation and one of those, the National Premier Soccer League (NPSL), is part of USASA which is a national association member of the USSF and the only member of the Adult Council.
+USL League Two (USL 2) is a national league run by the USL.
+Both are recognized in practical terms as playing at a higher level and both since 2020 are considered national leagues earning automatic berths to the US Open Cup first round based on their previous season's league results rather than going through local qualifying.
+The United Premier Soccer League (UPSL) is also recognized by the USSF as a National Affiliate, but does not gain automatic entry to the Open Cup through the National League track, instead going through local qualifiers.
 Additionally, clubs in USL2, UPSL and NPSL pay some of their players and are more accurately described as semi-professional leagues.

 USL League Two takes place during the summer months, and has age restrictions.
 Thus, the player pool is drawn mainly from NCAA college soccer players seeking to continue playing high level soccer during their summer break, while still maintaining their college eligibility.
 The National Premier Soccer League is similar to USL2 and also attracts top amateur talent from around the United States.
 However, unlike USL2, the NPSL does not have any age limits or restrictions, thus incorporating both college players and former professional players..
 The United Premier Soccer League takes place year round with two seasons, one in spring and one in fall.
 Unlike USL2 and NPSL, the UPSL does not rely on college players and is the national league with the most diverse participation.

 Men's league structure

 The table below shows the current structure of the system.
 For each division, its official name, sponsorship name, number of clubs and conferences/divisions are given.
 The United States Soccer Federation regulates the standards for a league or division to be recognized as professional, while also determining the level of division for each league.

 The system is only defined as far as Division 3.
-What follows is a list of additional notable leagues, with those having automatic entry into the U.S. Open Cup listed at the top.
+Some semi-professional leagues refer to themselves as fourth division, however any tier or division numbers are not recognized for these leagues as U.S. Soccer does not designate a division number nor directly sanction anything below Division 3.
+What follows is a list of additional notable leagues.